 Canggu Station Grocery Store – If you are staying in the area for a longer period of time the Canggu Station grocery store near the Canggu Club located in Berawa has the best selection of food supplies in the area and most likely the whole of Bali.

-La Laguna Bali is a magical spot for a more peaceful and zen sunset drink.
-An absolutely beautiful widespread gypsy like setting that leads from the forest to the beach.
-Great for couples, check it out for a pleasant and relaxing atmosphere.
+La Laguna Bali is a magical spot for a more peaceful and zen sunset drink providing an absolutely beautiful widespread gypsy-like setting.
+Great for couples, check it out for regular events or simply a pleasant and relaxing atmosphere.

-Finns Bali provides a fun and relaxed setting where individuals, families and corporate members enjoy opportunities for socialising, spot, play, business and networking.
-Finns is split into two large establishments, the Finns Recreation Club and Finns Beach Club mentioned below.
+Finns Bali is split into two large establishments, the Finns Recreation Club and Finns Beach Club mentioned below.

-Finns Beach Club is located on the beach in front of the surf break at Berawa providing a great spot to relax in the sun, swim in their 30-metre infinity edge pool with swim up pool bar and underwater speakers, pool parties, 180-degree ocean views and magnificent sunsets.
-At night Finns Beach Club is popular entertainment venue with regular DJ’s and ticketed events.
+Finns Beach Club is located on the beach in front of the surf at Berawa providing a great spot to relax in the sun, and swim in their 30-meter infinity-edge pool with swim-up bar and underwater speakers, 180-degree ocean views, and sunsets.
+At night Finns Beach Club is a popular entertainment venue with regular DJs and ticketed events.

-Koncrete – Located in the heart of Berawa, Konkrete offers a more modern version of Bali designed for and by expatriate hipsters looking to increase the social scene in the area.
-Offering live music, happy hours, skate bowl and a local cafe.
-Konkrete is worth a visit during your next trip to Berawa especially if you’re into ripping some turns in a smooth skate bowl, unfortunately, the skate bowl no longer features.
+Konkrete – Designed for and by expatriate hipsters looking to increase the social scene in the area, Konkrete offers live music, happy hours, and a local cafe.
+Konkrete is worth a visit but if you’re into ripping some turns in a smooth skate bowl, unfortunately, the skate bowl no longer features.

 Berawa neighbours Canggu to the south, in the Kerobokan District of Bali province of Indonesia.
 When you travel across the Canggu shortcut you cross from Berawa into Canggu.